StephenMulingwa/Group_Project/README.md

 This is a visualization that portrays the comparison of the average Return on Investment(ROI) by Genre.
 ![image](https://github.com/StephenMulingwa/Group_Project/blob/9a6d5208ba40f1e3233d4756f49c29214542ddae/Average%20ROI%20by%20Genre.png)

+Sports, Horror, Romance, Fantacy and thriller genres have the highest average ROIs, suggesting that they tend to deliver better financial returns relative to their budgets.
+In contrast, genres like War, News, Western, and Crime have the lowest average ROIs, indicating comparatively lower profitability.

 This is a visualization that portrays the distribution of movie genres.
 A comparison of the number of movies and genres.
 ![image](https://github.com/StephenMulingwa/Group_Project/blob/7572ccd7c6be2efb593e8b2839ce34c897bed9ff/Distribution%20of%20Movie%20Genres.png)

+This graph indicates that Drama is the dominant genre, with Comedy and Action also being quite common.
+Genres like Western, War, Music, Musical, Sport, and News have the fewest movies, with very low counts compared to other genres.

 This is a visualization that portrays the distribution of runtime minutes.
 ![image](https://github.com/StephenMulingwa/Group_Project/blob/a77480debf2b271b99dfcfa9d0c7f8473a84017c/Distribution%20of%20the%20Runtime%20minutes.png)

+The histogram shows that the distribution of the runtime minutes is normally distributed with mean of 100 minutes.
+This indicates that most movies have a runtime of 100 minutes.

 This is a visualization that portrays the scatterplot on correlation.